Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Introduction

-The analysis of structural imaging data, such as the one provided by Magnetic Resonance Imaging (MRI), requires to account for spatio-temporally correlated features (voxels, i.e. volumetric pixels) defined over arrays of more than a million entries.
-The development of inference schemes jointly accounting for these correlation properties thus raises scalability issues, especially when accounting for the non-stationarity of the image signal.
-Furthermore the brain regions involved in AD exhibit various dynamics in time, and evolve at different speed \cite{ref_whitwell}.
+The analysis of MRI and PET data, requires to account for spatio-temporally correlated features (voxels, i.e. volumetric pixels) defined over arrays of more than a million entries.
+The development of inference schemes jointly considering these correlation properties thus raises scalability issues, especially when accounting for the non-stationarity of the image signal.
+Furthermore, the brain regions involved in AD exhibit various dynamics in time, and evolve at different speed \cite{ref_whitwell}.
 From a modeling perspective, accounting for differential trajectories over space and time raises the problem of source identification and separation.
-This issue has been widely addressed in neuroimaging via Independent Component Analysis \cite{ref_ica}, especially on functional MRI (fMRI) data \cite{ref_fmri}.
-Nevertheless, while fMRI time-series are usually defined over a hundreds of time points acquired per subject, our problem consists in jointly analyzing short-term cross-sectional data observations with respect to an unknown time-line.
+This issue has been widely addressed in neuroimaging via Independent Component Analysis (ICA) \cite{ref_ica}, especially on functional MRI (fMRI) data \cite{ref_fmri}.
+Nevertheless, while fMRI time-series are usually defined over a few hundreds of time points acquired per subject, our problem consists in jointly analyzing short-term and cross-sectional data observations with respect to an unknown time-line.
 This problem cannot be tackled with standard ICA, as time is generally an independent variable on which inference is not required.
-Moreover, ICA retrieves spatial sources based on an assumption of statistical independence.
+Moreover, ICA retrieves spatial sources based on the assumption of statistical independence.
 This assumption does not necessarily lead to clinically interpretable findings.
-Indeed, dependency across temporal patterns can be still highly relevant to the pathology, for example when modelling temporal delay across similar sources.
+Indeed, dependency across temporal patterns can be still highly relevant to the pathology, for example when modeling temporal delay across similar sources.